awaizmukadam/numerical-mooc/README.md

+This is a forked repo of the original numerical-mooc repo.
+This is for the personal use of Awaiz Mukadam.
 #Practical Numerical Methods in Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: